TraianDanciu/competitive-programming/README.md

 - my template code for some competitive programming algorithms
 - some other projects related to competitive programming

+# Additional notes

+The snippets of template codes of algorithms will not be full codes.
+They will only contain the part with the actual algorithm.

 # Credits

 Credits to Ștefan Dăscălescu - [stefdasca](https://github.com/stefdasca/) for giving me the idea of making this repo (which will be similar to [his](https://github.com/stefdasca/CompetitiveProgramming))